 Disney Diva Tip: For more information on a specific app, Disney Diva did a great article where you can get more information HERE

-These are five fun (and cheaper) ways you can collect Disney autographs without buying an autograph book from the theme park.
+These are six fun ways you can collect Disney autographs without buying an autograph book from the theme park.
 What other ideas do you have?

 Hi everyone!
 My name is Becky aka The Character Diva.
 I love Disney, and as you can tell from my name, I LOVE the characters...
 I am a former teacher turned stay-at-home mom and am constantly hanging out with my husband or chasing after our three kids, aka Princess, Little Man & The Littlest Guy (usually to take pictures of those goofballs.
 Seriously, I’m worse than the paparazzi when it comes to photographing my kids... or Disney Characters). :)